keppejhn/zapier-weather-automation/README.md

 This example highlights the final output after the data is fetched, formatted, and input automatically each morning.

-## 🌤️ Notion Version of the Daily Weather Report
+## 🌤️ Slack Version of the Daily Weather Report
 In addition to the email and Notion versions, this automation also writes the daily weather into a Slack channel at 8 AM every morning.

 ## 📬 Example Daily Weather Report - Slack